For many of us, gambling is limited to playing the National Lottery or the workplace sweepstake when the World Cup or the Grand National comes around.

 Not everyone with an acquired brain injury will develop a gambling addiction, but it may be useful to be more aware of the risks and the warning signs, to keep yourself and your loved ones safe.

-Headway has submitted evidence to the All-Party Parliamentary Group (APPG) on Gambling Related Harm to raise awareness of the specific issue of ABI in relation to problem and addictive gambling.
+Headway submitted evidence to the All-Party Parliamentary Group (APPG) on Gambling Related Harm to raise awareness of the specific issue of ABI in relation to problem and addictive gambling.

 George bravely spoke to a room full of senior MPs and peers, gambling support organisations, and other witnesses to share his horrendous experiences.

-Dr Clare Mills said: “It was a privilege to be able to support George as he spoke so openly about his gambling addiction in a room full of strangers.
+Luke Griggs, Deputy Chief Executive of Headway, said: “It was a privilege to be able to support George as he spoke so openly about his gambling addiction in a room full of strangers.

 “Research has identified that brain injury survivors are 27% more likely to develop problem gambling or addiction than the general population and that risk is particularly prevalent in people with frontal lobe damage.